Spare Parts Delivery to Vessel: Full Process

 Documentation Checklist for Spare Parts Delivery to Vessel

-Proper documentation protects all stakeholders.
+Proper documentation secures all assistants.
 Key records include:

 - Customs clearance documents

-Each document should be archived for audit and compliance purposes.
+Each record ought to be recorded for overview and compliance purposes.

 Customs and Bonded Warehouse Considerations

-Failure to follow bonded storage rules may result in import duty liabilities.
+Failure to follow fortified capacity rules may result in liability.

 Inspection and Verification Onboard